Patch page

 The Main panel contains the following parameters:

-Sample selector: Shows the name and a visual illustration of the loaded sample.
-You can click the sample name to open a dialog that lets you select another sample on your hard drive.
+Mini Sample: Shows the shape and the name of the loaded sample.
+Clicking the sample name opens a dialog that lets you select and load another sample from your hard drive.

 Mono/Stereo switch: Stereo samples can be played in stereo or mono.
 If you have loaded a stereo sample, you can use the Mono/Stereo switch to switch between mono and stereo playback.
 If your sample cannot be switched to stereo, then it is a mono sample.